paujim/secret-replicator/README.md

-# Welcome to your CDK Secret Replicator!
+# Welcome to CDK Secret Replicator!

 This project replicate secrets a set of regions.